-Cash and cash equivalents are classified as investments to the extent required for the investments balance to at least equal the total of internally designated net assets [note 7[a]].
+Cash and cash equivalents are classified as investments to the extent required for the investments balance to at least equal the total of internally designated net assets, excluding the amounts related to capital assets internally funded [note 7[a]].

-The weighted average term to maturity of the Canadian fixed income securities is 0.6 years [2020 - 1 year] and the weighted average rate of return is 1.94% [2020 - 2.08%].
+The weighted average term to maturity of the Canadian fixed income securities is 1 year [2019 - 1.5 years] and the weighted average rate of return is 2.08% [2019 - 2.15%].